Cloud Security: How to Cover your Blind Spots

-- Implement password vaults for managing admin credentials4.
+- Implement password vaults for managing admin credentials.
 This could help to enforce the use of highly complex and secure passwords without relying on personal text files to remember them.

-- Strengthen authentication: Enhance protection across the entire lifecycle touchpoints of cloud privileged accounts4.
+- Strengthen authentication: Enhance protection across the entire lifecycle touchpoints of cloud privileged accounts.
 Think beyond passwords in implementing additional layers of protection such as multi-factor authentication.

 - Implement mechanisms for quickly identifying leaked credentials.
 Use behavior-based anomaly detection tools that can detect anomalies like time-travel (privileged authentication from two distant geographical locations within a few minutes).

-- Automate threat response for any cloud access anomalies5.
+- Automate threat response for any cloud access anomalies.

 - Structure cloud accounts and cloud governance to reduce the blast radius of an account compromise.

 - Enable audit logs at all levels in cloud identity and access management.
-The logs must be constantly examined by the detection tools6 for finding any anomalies.
+The logs must be constantly examined by the detection tools for finding any anomalies.